nicholflowers/Retrieval-Augmented-Generation-RAG-system/README.md

 # 🔎 RAG System Design & Evaluation

-**A proof-of-concept retrieval-augmented generation system that answers Generative AI questions for both engineering and marketing teams, grounding each response in a fixed internal document corpus.**
+**A proof-of-concept Retrieval Augmented Generation system that answers Generative AI questions for both engineering and marketing teams, grounding each response in a fixed internal document corpus.**

 ## 📌 Overview